umctec/teste-front/README.md

 ## Required
 - Implement layout;
 - Use some features of ES6+;
-- Use any additional library;
 - Show us your work through your commit history;
 - Use test server data;

 ## Recommendations
 - Use vue-cli to create your project;
-- All images you need is in `/assets` directory
+- All images you need is in `/assets` directory;
+- Use any additional library;

 ## Bonus
 - Layout responsiveness;